Mjau83/witchOnesPairs/README.md

 ### User Goals
 * The should be responsive so that it looks good and works on well on desktops, tablets and smartphones
-* The user should be able to choose on what kind of level they want to play.
-Baby Witch (easy), Medium (medium) or ... (hard)
+* The user should be able to choose on what kind of level they want to play Baby Witch (easy), Medium (medium) or ... (hard)
 * The user should get positive feedback when cards are matched
 * The game should have the estetics that is appeling to the spiritual community